fernandesleticia/ruby-action-cable/README.md

 A real time chat app using action cable and web sockets.

 ### What is Action Cable?
-A tool to integrate webspckets with your application.
+A tool to integrate websockets with your application.

 [See more on Rails Guides (Action Cable Overview)](https://guides.rubyonrails.org/action_cable_overview.html)